sonydevworld/spresense/examples/multi_webcamera/README.txt

   This sample code is an example application for using Spresense Camera Board and IDY iS110B Wi-Fi Add-on board.
   This application code has some essential programing contents.

-  - How to use Spresense Camer.
+  - How to use Spresense Camera.
-  - How to use pthread on Nutt.
+  - How to use pthread on NuttX.
   - How to synchronize and handshaking a data between multi threads.
   - How to use socket interface.
   - What is Motion JPEG over HTTP.